 Have you heard of the United States government’s initiative called “Every Kid in a Park”?

 This is a government initiative aimed at getting Americans, especially children and “every kid”, into our nation’s park system and interested in outdoor recreation.
-It allows for every child who is in fourth grade in the 2016-2017 school year to get into our national parks for free.
-The program became active on September 1, 2016 and will be in effect until August 31, 2017.
+It allows for every child who is in fourth grade to get into our national parks for free.
+The program has been active for many years – so if you now have a fourth grader, check it out!

 How does this work and where do I sign up?